aibotsoft/python-micro-template/README.md

 # python-micro-template
-My template for microservises in python
+My template for microservices in python